Weekly eNews for

 NAME BADGES HELP KEEP ATTENDANCE

-Please take a moment to find and wear your name tags because it makes it easier for visitors and other parishioners to recognize you by name and allows the office to note your attendance (a requirement for the Diocese).
+Please take a moment to find and wear your name tags because it makes it easier for visitors and other parishioners to recognize you by name and allows the office to note your attendance.
 As you leave the church, please leave them in the baskets near the doors and they will be placed back on the board for pick up the following weekend.

 REGULAR CHURCH GATHERINGS